NYC

 LESSON 1 – ‘’You’re running for mayor; you’re kissing babies’’ – Relationship building

-Despite being located in the epicentre of the financial district, it quickly became apparent that our clientele were inherently diverse.
-While initial predictions would have suggested that our primary market would be the Wall St. types – businessmen, mid 30’s, looking to try out the latest addition to the social scene; on opening it was immediately evident that the varied menu offerings, vast craft beer and spirits list was to attract all numbers of customers, from tourists to local residents.
+Despite being located in the epicenter of the financial district, it quickly became apparent that our clientele was inherently diverse.
+While initial predictions would have suggested that our primary market would be the Wall St. types – businessmen, mid-30, looking to try out the latest addition to the social scene; on opening, it was immediately evident that the varied menu offerings, vast craft beer and spirits list was to attract all numbers of customers, from tourists to local residents.

 LESSON 2 – ‘’Are you hustling?’’ – How to hustle

-To hustle is to prioritise; learning how to juggle your customers to ensure all needs are met.
+To hustle is to prioritize; learning how to juggle your customers to ensure all needs are met.

-Essentially, it’s about being informed and savvy, knowing your prospects, leads and most importantly who your most profitable clients are.
-In the fast paced industry of restaurant sales, knowing how to hustle was an invaluable tool.
+Essentially, it’s about being informed and savvy, knowing your prospects, leads, and most importantly who your most profitable clients are.
+In the fast-paced industry of restaurant sales, knowing how to hustle was an invaluable tool.
 From mid-afternoon to late night, each working day our house was full to capacity.
-Being able to multitask is key especially in a busy sales environment.
-With a small team of servers and well-over 500 expectant patrons, if we didn’t work together and know how and whom to prioritise then we simply didn’t get paid.
-Knowing how to get things done in a timely, efficient and profitable manner is the key to business success.
+Being able to multitask is key, especially in a busy sales environment.
+With a small team of servers and well over 500 expectant patrons, if we didn’t work together and know-how and whom to prioritize then we simply didn’t get paid.
+Knowing how to get things done in a timely, efficient, and profitable manner is the key to business success.

 LESSON 3 – ‘’Be Informed, if you’re not informed, get informed’’ – Knowledge is power